-ABPath allows activities to be registered for Lifelong Learning (Accredited CME), Self-Assessment Module (Accredited CME with Evaluation and Feedback), and Improvement in Medical Practice (Accredited CME Improvement Activities).
+ABPath allows activities to be registered for Lifelong Learning (Accredited CME) and Improvement in Health and Healthcare (Accredited CME Improvement Activities).

 ABPath requests that activities registered for their program be associated with the most applicable practice area(s) the activity covers.
 More information about the different practice areas can be found here.